QingZ11/nebula-website/content/en/posts/automate-workflows-with-github-action/index.md

 A while ago, Docker has released its first [Action](https://www.docker.com/blog/first-docker-github-action-is-here/) to simplify the Docker related tasks.
 In the future, we will also customize our own actions dealing with the complex CI/CD requirements and enable them in all Nebula repositories.

 For some general ones like appending assets to the release function, we will put them in an independent repository and publish them in the action marketplace.
-The exclusive onces will be placed in the `.github/actions` directory of each repository.
+The exclusive ones will be placed in the `.github/actions` directory of each repository.

 This simplifies the YAML configuration in workflows, you only need to use a customized action which has better flexibility and expandability.